-At EnLink, we believe we are well positioned to be a leader in the CCS industry.
+At EnLink, we believe we are well positioned to be a carbon transportation leader in the CCS industry.
 Within the United States, Louisiana is the second largest industrial emitter of carbon dioxide (CO₂) emissions¹.
-EnLink operates an extensive pipeline network in Louisiana, with redundant pipe that can be converted to transport CO₂.
-We’re using this network, plus our existing relationships in Louisiana and decades of experience, to build a scalable CCS business and drive sustainable value in the energy transition.
+EnLink operates an extensive pipeline network in Louisiana, with redundant pipelines that can be converted to transport CO₂.
+We’re leveraging this network, plus our existing relationships in Louisiana and decades of experience, to build a scalable CCS business and drive sustainable value in the energy transformation.

 How CCS Works

 CO₂ is emitted into the atmosphere from a wide range of industrial processes, including fertilizer production, hydrogen production, and power generation.
 Through existing proven technology, CO₂ can be captured from the source before it’s emitted into the atmosphere.
 The captured CO₂ can then be safely transported through pipelines, a process that is very similar to moving hydrocarbons.
 Finally, through the use of injection wells, CO₂ can be safely and permanently sequestered in geological formations.

 Globally, the CCS industry currently captures approximately 40 million metric tonnes .
 However, the International Energy Agency expects CCS to account for nearly 37% of all CO₂ reduction from industry to meet Net Zero goals by 2050.
 In turn, CCS is expected to grow significantly with global capacity to reach 7.6 billion metric tonnes by 20509.